davkal/pocket-datasource/README.md

 ## Get started

-1. Download the latest release to your Grafana's `data/plugins` directory.
+1. Download the latest release and [install it as plugin](http://docs.grafana.org/plugins/installation/)
 2. Restart Grafana
-3. Add Pocket as a datasource
+3. Go to Configuration/Datasources and add Pocket as a datasource
 4. Create a new dashboard with graph panel
 5. Choose one of the following time series
    - Cumulative item counts (unread and archived)